yiqi-liu/yiqi-liu.github.io/_pages/research.md

 toc: false
 ---

-I work on identification problems for more credible causal inference as well as nonparametric estimation and inference for interesting policy questions.
+I work on identification problems for more credible causal inference, nonparametric estimation, and statistical inference for interesting policy questions.

 ## Working Papers
 - **Using Forests in Multivariate Regression Discontinuity Designs**, with [Alice Yuan Qi](https://econ.washington.edu/people/yuan-alice-qi) (2023)\